KffeePt/BSOD/README.md

-# This is none of your interest buddy move along FalseFilosopher >:P
+# This is none of your beeswax >:P